 Bredon Hill Academy Eco School Committee

-Bredon Hill Academy Eco Committee is built on a solid core of members representing all areas of the school and local community.
+The Garden and Rural Eco Action Team at Bredon Hill Academy is built on a solid core of members representing all areas of the school and local community.

 At weekly eco committee meetings representatives from each form attend a meeting with the eco coordinator to discuss activities, ideas, projects and plans.
-This information is then taken back to the pupils form for further discussion and the ideas are re-evaluated at the next meeting.
+This information is then taken back to the classroom for further discussion and the ideas are re-evaluated at the next meeting.

 The eco reps recruit pupils in their form to be responsible for various activities.
 For example, we have energy monitors who monitor and promote electricity conservation, waste monitors to monitor and promote recycling, species monitors identifying and compiling a database of species in our school grounds and habitat building clubs creating a wide range of habitats to encourage biodiversity in our wildlife area.